neuefische/web-exercises/README.md

 > 💡 Exercises deliberately do not have to have passing tests to be merged.
 It is also fine to merge exercises with linting errors.
 Failing tests and linting errors can be part of the exercise itself.

-## Access the exercises
+## Access exercises or starters

-There a two ways to access the exercises:
+There a two ways to access the exercises or starters:

 ### CodeSandbox